marvinsaga123/covey.town/DESIGN.md

 ### `CoveyAppState`

-Two new properties were added to the `CoveyAppState` type: a `friendsAPIClient` and a `userAPIClient`, each of type `FriendsServiceClient` and `UserServiceClient`, respectively.
-In addition, the previous `apiClient` was renamed to `townsAPIClient` to reflect the more specific role it would be taking as part of the overall revamped app's architecture.
+Two new properties were added to the `CoveyAppState` type: a `friendsClient` and a `userClient`, each of type `FriendsServiceClient` and `UserServiceClient`, respectively.
+In addition, the previous `apiClient` was renamed to `townsClient` to reflect the more specific role it would be taking as part of the overall revamped app's architecture.

 ## Backend Services